BYU Marriott scholarships are available to students who have been accepted into one of the programs offered by the school.

 What Scholarships are Available?

-Privately funded scholarships are available for undergraduate and graduate Marriott School students.
+Privately funded scholarships are available for undergraduate and graduate BYU Marriott students.
 The following criteria may be considered: GPA, need, service, leadership, nationality, hometown, major, dependent children, ethnicity, etc.

-The Marriott School has several scholarships specifically donated by the Spouse Association of the Marriott School’s National Advisory Council to help single-parent undergraduate and graduate Marriott School students with educational expenses.
+BYU Marriott has several scholarships specifically donated by the Spouse Association of the school’s National Advisory Council to help single-parent undergraduate and graduate BYU Marriott students with educational expenses.
 In order to be considered for this scholarship, the following conditions must be met:

 - Applicant is a single parent (mother or father) with custody of dependent child(ren)

-- Applicant must be officially admitted to one of the programs in the Marriott School
+- Applicant must be officially admitted to one of the programs in BYU Marriott

 - Student must remain in good academic standing and will be reevaluated yearly